A Guide to Selecting the Best Siding for Your ICF Wall

 Prefabricated fiber cement siding provides several pros and cons when applied as an exterior finish to ICF.
 Fiber cement siding stands up to wind, rain, hail, fire, insects, and even hurricane-level storms.
 Fiber cement siding comes in many colors and textures, including some that mimic wood shingles.
 Any vertical style siding requires horizontal furring installed over the ICF to provide proper siding fastening spacing.

 Installing cement board can cost two to three times more than vinyl siding - mainly due to fiber cement requiring more manpower to deliver and install than other methods.
 Also, fiber cement needs repainting, unlike vinyl siding.

 5. Vinyl Siding - a Quick and Affordable Exterior Finish for ICF

 Durable and tough vinyl siding, made from PVC plastic resin, comes in many styles and colors.
 Vinyl siding installs quickly and provides an affordable siding for ICF.
 Unlike metal and aluminum, vinyl does not rust, conduct electricity, or dent.
 And, unlike wood, it won’t warp, rot, or chip.
 It also holds up against outside elements like the sun, rain, and wind.
+Vinyl siding pairs well with a variety of exterior window trim ideas as well.
 Overall, vinyl siding provides a long-lasting, reasonably priced product for the exterior finish.